Gonality sequences of graphs: Background and Notation

 It is proven in \cite[Proposition 3.1]{bn} that given a divisor $D \in \Div(G)$ and a vertex $v \in V(G)$, there exists a unique $v$-reduced divisor $D'$ such that $D' \sim D$.
 Let $\Red_v(D)$ denote this unique $v$-reduced divisor.
 It follows that for a divisor $D \in \Div(G)$, $r(D) \geq 1$ if and only if $\Red_v(D)(v) \geq 1$ for each $v \in V(G)$.

 Perhaps the most famous algorithm in chip-firing games is \emph{Dhar's burning algorithm}, named after the physicist who developed it for use in the study of sandpile models \cite{dhar}.
 Given a semi-reduced divisor $D$ and a vertex $q$, this algorithm checks whether or not $D$ is $q$-reduced, and if not, outputs a subset of vertices $W\subset V(G)\setminus\{q\}$ that can be fired without introducing new debt.
 By firing $W$ and iterating this algorithm, one can compute the unique $q$-reduced divisor equivalent to the semi-reduced divisor $D$; we refer to this iterated algorithm as the \emph{iterated Dhar's burning algorithm}, presented here as Algorithm \ref{originaldhars}.
+Note that this algorithm recursively calls itself with $\textbf{Alg}$.
 For algorithms to $q$-semi-reduce a divisor $D$ with respect to a vertex $q$, see \cite{bs, db}.

 Given a divisor $D$, we can describe Algorithm \ref{originaldhars} in terms of a fire spreading through our graph with the chips of the divisor representing firefighters, each of whom can fight off one incoming fire.
 The fire starts at $q$, the vertex we are reducing with respect to.
 Whenever a vertex burns, the fire spreads to all edges incident with that vertex.
 If a vertex has at least as many chips (firefighters) as it has incident burning edges, then the vertex is protected.
 Otherwise, that vertex burns as well.
 The fire spreads until no new vertices catch fire, at which point we chip-fire all the unburned vertices and begin this process again.
 If the whole graph burns, then the divisor is $q$-reduced.